Distributive-Network/use-dcp-worker/README.md

 The hook accepts a single object with the following parameters:
 - `identity?: Keystore`: A Keystore object (`dcp.wallet.Keystore`) which is passed to the Worker constructor and set as the Worker's identity when communicating over the network.
 If a Keystore is not provided, an arbitrary one will be generated.
 - `useLocalStorage?: boolean = true`:  A flag to toggle the use of the browser's local storage.
 The `workerOptions` object is the entity to be saved to local storage and is updated accordingly when calling `setWorkerOptions`.
-- `workerOptions: object`: This object is supplied to the Worker constructor as the `workerOptions` parameter (required).
+- `workerOptions: object`: The contents of this object will override the default values coming from the worker configuration provided by the `dcp-worker` library (is this correct?? dcp-client library?
+I know the web-config service is responsible for dcpConfig.worker).
 The only required property of the `workerOptions` object needed to provide is a `paymentAddress`.
-The rest of the properties will get default values.
+The following properties describe the worker options object configuring the DCP Worker.
   - `trustComputeGroupOrigins?: boolean = true`: Trust the scheduler to tell client about allowed origins for jobs in a compute group.
   - `allowOrigins?: object`: Allow list permitting network access beyond DCP messages to services.
+This list is used only in setting up the DCP Worker.
+After the worker is constructed/loaded, the `originManager` is responsible for managing origins (see Managing Origins).
+Empty by default of course.
-    - `any: []`: A list of origins that are safe to communicate with.
+    - `any: []`: A list of origins that are allowed to communicate with, for all purposes.
-    - `fetchWorkFunctions: []`: A list of work function URIs that are safe to communicate with.
+    - `fetchWorkFunctions: []`: A list of origins that are allowed to fetch the work function from.
-    - `fetchArguments: []`: A list of argument datum URIs that are safe to communicate with.
+    - `fetchArguments: []`: A list of origins that are allowed to fetch work function arguments from.
-    - `fetchData: []`: A list of input datum URIs that are safe to communicate with.
+    - `fetchData: []`: A list of origins that are allowed to fetch input set data from.
-    - `sendResults: []`: A list of URIs that are safe to send job results to.
+    - `sendResults: []`: A list of origins that are allowed to send results to.
   - `minimumWage?: object`: The minimum payout per slice the worker will accept from a job.
 Will default with the following structure:
     - `CPU: number = 0`
     - `GPU: number = 0`